PranabPaulJoy/Assignment_on_Java/README.md

     Number of vowels: 7

-    Number of consonant: 10
+    Number of consonants: 10

 16. Encrypt word: ROADTOSDET [when A=F]

     Output: WTFIYTXIJY

 17. Check if the given string is palindrome or not.
-Palindrome means after reversing a string, it will be same.
+Palindrome means after reversing a string, it will be the same.

     Input: Civic